-i Note: The procedure describes using the mod_proxy Apache HTTP module.
+Note: The procedure describes using the mod_proxy Apache HTTP module.
 Using a different proxy agent or mod_proxy configuration is supported but not described.
 Also, mod_proxy installation is not described.
+The reverse proxy must function as an external system; it is not a built-in feature of NSP.
 Reverse proxy implementation is specific to a network; the network administrator must determine which implementation is best suited to the management network.